barchart/barchart-jenkins-tester-ecosystem/readme.md

 example, when updating `insect`, we only want to update any downstream projects to avoid excessive releases.

-Possibility: new Maven Versions Plugin goal that takes an artifact ID, walks the dependency tree of the current project, and updates all dependency references to the current snapshot for that artifact.
+Possibility: new Maven Versions Plugin option to use-latest-snapshots that walks the dependency tree of the current project, and updates all dependency references to the current snapshot for that artifact.
 It then does the same for any affected artifacts, converting any of their dependent projects to